Section 36 of the Constitution Act, 1867: Purpose and interpretation

+Tied votes

 Tied votes are rare in the Senate, but they do occur.
 One notable example occurred in 1991, with Bill C-43 of 1990, relating to abortion.
 In 1988, the Supreme Court of Canada had held in R v Morgentaler that the abortion provisions of the Criminal Code were unconstitutional.
 Bill C-43, introduced by the Progressive Conservative government of Brian Mulroney, would have recriminalised abortions in certain cases.
 The bill passed the House of Commons on May 29, 1990 on a free vote (140 to 130), but was defeated in the Senate on January 31, 1991 on a tie vote (43 to 43).
 Speaker Guy Charbonneau did not vote on the bill.